 In case of forking workflow, contributor has two Git repositories: one private local and one on public server-side.

 This brings us to the end of the Git tutorial.
-In this tutorial, we have gone through Version Control Systems and its different types, basics of Git, terminologies related to Git, Git installation in windows, Linux, mac environment, setting up and working on GitHub repository.
-We have also discussed workings of some important operations in Git by the end of this tutorial.
+In this git tutorial, we have gone through Version Control Systems and its different types, basics of Git, terminologies related to Git, Git installation in windows, Linux, mac environment, setting up and working on GitHub repository.
+We have also discussed workings of some important operations in Git by the end of this git tutorial.

 Git is one of the most important version control systems that has experienced a significant growth rate and popularity over the years.
 Git plays a very important role in both developers and the non-developers world.
 If you are a part of soft developer’s world, it is expected that you know Git.
 So, having a good grasp of Git is very important.